nmacgreg/gardenLog/docs/2022planting.md

     * [This vid](https://www.youtube.com/watch?v=6uSoeN3qFcU) says you can sprout them in as little as 6 days, need a "propagator" (heated bed) & greenhouse cover, but that takes daily attention too, eg start them humid, but ventilate when they sprout to harden them somewhat.
 * Broccoli:
     * Just two plants germinated - I think that's all I planted (?)

+# In the new Square Foot garden: 9 plants

+* I bought one tomato plant from Maxwell's school fund-raiser.
+It's a cherry variety?
+I used a tomato wire-support round, only for this one.
+* 2 broccoli, see above
+* 2 peas, see above
+* 3 tomatoes, VF Hybrids
+* One thyme, started in the Click-n-Grow
+* What day did I plant?
+I think it was the May 24 long weekend...
+* There was a hailstorm; I covered with a tarp!

+# Mid August report

+* One broccoli just died, probably damaged by the wind
+* The other broccoli bolted.
+The internet says this is caused by too much heat.
+Soil temperature is key.
+The leaves were heavily eaten by butterflies.
+BUY REMAY  ROW CLOTH if you really want to try again!
+* The peas died early, which was surprising.
+Did my makeshift rusty wire trellis contribute to their demise?
+* The tomatoes are all doing wonderfully!

+# Wed Aug 31, 2022

+* I picked maybe 50% of the VF Hybrid tomatoes, anything with a blush or a split, not pasty-white/green
+    * stored in a paper bag
+    * and Regan ate the first one
+    * Pick them before they split - they're ready!
+* A lot of the cherry tomatoes are filling out nicely, only a few ready to pick

+## Advice for next year:

+* Start your seedlings 2 weeks earlier!
+* The hybrid tomato plants were hip-high and massive!
+    * Branches the size of my finger, and were too weighed down with fruit to stand up themselves -- these need support!
+    * This variety is too big for square-foot gardening, but might do well in a (big) pot
+    * The tomatoes are huge - good for sauce, maybe?
+Too big for a breakfast, 3x Roma that work so well.
+* Carrots would work well, no?
+* Probably this is not the best location for broccoli!
+It's too hot!